hhc97/sudoku_solver/README.md

 Sample run of the program:
 ```
+Welcome to Sudoku Solver v1.1 by Haocheng Hu

 Please type in row 1:-9--1-8
 Please type in row 2:713-59-2
 Please type in row 3:---3-2--9